 - 6. After you enter the values, disconnect the serial cable and store it in a secure location. - 7.
 Access the switch through the network connection.
-You can manage the switch using Telnet commands or Web Management Tools.
+You can manage the switch using Web Management Tools or Telnet commands.

 For detailed information on the ipAddrSet command and managing your switch, see the Compaq StorageWorks Fibre Channel SAN Switch Management Guide.